QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 Evidently, outcomes agree with those from  the primal problems.

 Next, let's implement the "elementary version" of the dual problem.

+Let's start by defining the variable and objective function

 ```{code-cell} ipython3
 # Define variable